pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Divided folds are needed when the region to be folded isn’t represented by a single node, or by some predictable path from one node to another.
 Examples include preprocessor definitions in C/C++ files and sections inside Markdown files.

 But the best example might be complex conditionals in shell scripts.
-In most other built-in tree-sitter grammars, these conditionals can be handled with simple folds.
+In most other built-in Tree-sitter grammars, these conditionals can be handled with simple folds.
 But shell scripts are a bit “messy,” and the parsed tree reflects that:

 ```scm
 (if_statement "then" @fold.start)